• Skip to primary navigation

 • Sift the whole wheat flour, all purpose flour, baking powder, baking soda, and salt together in a separate bowl.

-1 cup flour, 1 cup whole wheat flour, 2 tsp baking soda, 1 tsp baking powder, 1/2 tsp sea salt
+1 cup flour, 1 cup whole wheat flour, 2 teaspoons baking soda, 1 teaspoon baking powder, ½ teaspoon sea salt

 • In a large bowl beat the brown sugar and butter together, add the egg and beat until combined.